-Problem Solving: 15%

-You are to complete the problem sets by their due dates.
-There are no make-up problem sets.
+Problem Solving 10%: You will complete each weekly problem set in small groups based on the most recent content you have completed in the course.
+There are no make-up problem sets for missing class.
 Missed problem sets will be recorded as 0's in the grade book.
+The lowest problem set grade will be dropped.